Synergistic Integration of Large Language Models and Cognitive Architectures for Robust AI: An Exploratory Analysis: Relevant Work

 \section{Relevant Work}

 \textbf{Chain-of-thought prompting (CoT):} CoT prompting \cite{mialon:2023, diao:2023} enhances LLM reasoning, leading to improved performance in various reasoning and natural language processing tasks.
 CoT breaks down multi-step problems into intermediate steps, enabling the model to address reasoning problems.
 ReAct \cite{yao:2023} combines both reasoning (CoT prompts) and action (action plan generation).
 It organizes a workflow that decomposes task goals, injects task-relevant knowledge, extracts important observation components, and refines action plans based on feedback.
 Auto-CoT \cite{zhang:2022} proposes a model that samples questions with diversity and automatically generates demonstrations to correct mistakes in reasoning chains.
-The approaches we propose in this work assume using CoT for problem decomposition, allowing a CA to inject its output into each reasoning step.
+The approaches we propose in this paper assume using CoT for problem decomposition, allowing a CA to inject its output into each reasoning step.

 \textbf{Augmented Language Models}: it combines enhanced reasoning skills of an LLM with tools like APIs, DBs, and code interpreters for improved knowledge retrieval, reasoning, and action execution \cite{mialon:2023}.
 Program-Aided Language model (PAL) \cite{gao:2023} reads natural language problems, generates intermediate programs for reasoning, and delegates the solution step to a Python interpreter.
 Toolformer \cite{schick:2023} is a model trained to decide which APIs to call, when to call them, what arguments to pass, and how to best incorporate the results into future token prediction.
-One of our proposed approaches extends the idea of augmenting an LLM with cognitive processing and assumes the usage of external APIs.
+Our modular approach extends the idea of augmenting an LLM with cognitive processing and assumes the usage of external APIs.

 \textbf{CAs and LLMs}: Generative Agents \cite{park:2023} is a model that uses a cognitive architecture and an LLM to generate realistic behavior.
 It defines three components: a memory stream for recording comprehensive experiences in natural language, a reflection component for deriving higher-level inferences about self and others, and a planning component translating these inferences into action plans.
 This approach differs from ours in that it does not use symbolic structures but unstructured natural language.
 OlaGPT \cite{xie:2023} is an LLM cognition framework aiming to solve reasoning problems with human-like problem-solving abilities by leveraging CoT.
 OlaGPT proposes to approximate cognitive modules, such as attention, memory, learning, reasoning, action selection, and decision-making.
 The first case of our modular approach resembles OlaGPT to some extent.